 🔪 Instructions

-Step 3: Warm sauce in a small saucepan over medium low heat.
+Step 7: Cook pasta according to package directions, then drain.
+Warm sauce in a small saucepan over medium low heat until bubbly.

-And, if you've never tried a drizzle of ketchup on top of your macaroni and cheese, you've got to give it a go.
+Flavor Adventure: If you've never tried a drizzle of ketchup on top of your macaroni and cheese, you've got to give it a go.
 It's amazing.
+My husband, who's from Michigan, taught us to do this and there's no going back.

 ❓ FAQ